-I service my iron horse and get ready for usual Saturday leisure bike ride.
+I service my bicycle and get ready for the usual Saturday leisure ride.
 Afterwards, I ride up the country road at a snail’s pace to feel the essence of Nature.
 I listen to the songs of birds, the whispering of trees, and the mooing of cows on the roadside.
 The gentle wind mixes those sounds into a smooth serenade, which I enjoy as I slowly ride up the road.
 I dismount at the top to enjoy the panoramic view of Limerick city, which now seems to be at my feet.
 I take a few pictures and start heading back home.
 Riding down the road, I hear a car approaching from behind.
 I slow down and remain on the edge of the road.
 The car pulls up right beside me at arm’s length.
 A lad climbs up from the sunroof and catapults a canned drink at me.
-Instantly I think I’m doomed, so my vision grey out slightly.
+Instantly I think I am doomed.
+My vision greyed out.
+Standing on the roadside, I see myself riding down into a tunnel.
 Then a rocket swooshes past my face.
 How it does not hit me remains a mystery.
 I am utterly terrified as I watch the car fade out of sight.

 a bold osprey dives down